 There will be modern facilities available throughout the trip.
 The drives should be no longer than an hour without stops in between.

 It is a violation of the Society of American Archaeology code of ethics for program participants to keep any artifacts or other cultural or paleontological remains from any archaeological site.
-It is against the law for participants to keep any such materials collected from state or federal land.
-It is our hope that you become site stewards and help us preserve our national heritage for future generations.
+It is our hope that you become site stewards and help us preserve our human heritage for future generations.
 In addition, you will be visiting another country with different cultures and customs.
-Here are a few webites for reference: www.talkinfrench.com/10-tips-france-tourist, www.theabroadguide.com/study-abroad-guide-french-culture, www.frenchtoday.com/blog/paris-biggest-cultural-shocks
+Here are a few websites for reference:

 Should I get travel insurance?